theycallhermax/TurboFoolishness/README.md

 # TurboFoolishness
 TurboFoolishness is a TurboWarp custom extension
 ## Supported Editors
-A copy of this list is also avalible in the reporter "supported editors"

 - [TurboWarp](https://turbowarp.org/editor?extension=https://mwalters75.github.io/TurboFoolishness/TurboFoolishness.js)
 - [E羊icques](https://sheeptester.github.io/scratch-gui/?url=https://mwalters75.github.io/TurboFoolishness/TurboFoolishness.js)
 - [undefined](https://mwalters75.github.io/scratch-gui/?url=https://mwalters75.github.io/TurboFoolishness/TurboFoolishness.js)
 ## Documentation
 This is the place you would/had been brought to when you clicked on the "Open Documentation" button.
 ### Fetch
-*This has been known to not work sometimes, returning `undefined`.
-Use at your own risk.
-Recommended usage is meant to connect to APIs (JSON)*

 **Fetch** is a reporter made to connect to websites.
-As described above, Fetch is known not to work at times, and it's recomended usage is to connect to APIs.
-At this time, no built-in JSON extractors are included with TurboFoolishness.
-To extract it, you will need a seprate extension.
+It used to not connect to some websites, due to TurboFoolishness making GET requests directly to the website.
+TurboFoolishness now uses AllOrgin's API for fetching these kinds of websites.

 ### Comment